Anil Srivastava: Early life and career

+Anil Srivastava was born in Varanasi.
+Anil Srivastava attended Banaras Hindu University from 1978 to 1986.
+He was elected president of the university’s now-defunct student union.
+He married in 1989.

 Political career

 Anil Srivastava ran a state level campaign, in Uttar Pradesh to save student unions in the reign of Veer Bhadra Singh and forayed into the nation scene of the active politics.

-He is a prominent figure in the campaign of UP Assembly elections.
-Party always value him as an observer in all the student organization elections not only in UP but also for Delhi University Student Union (DUSU).
+He is a figure in the campaign of UP Assembly elections.
+Party value him as an observer in all the student organization elections not only in UP but also for Delhi University Student Union (DUSU).

-In 2010, Anil Srivastava has been elected president of Varanasi District, Indian National Congress.
+In 2010, Srivastava has been elected president of Varanasi District, Indian National Congress.

-Anil Srivastav lost 2017 Uttar Pradesh Vidhan Sabha elections on congress ticket from Varanasi cantonment constituency.
+Srivastav lost 2017 Uttar Pradesh Vidhan Sabha elections on congress ticket from Varanasi cantonment constituency.

 Youth politics

-In his attempt to prove himself as a youth leader he was an active participant in Indian Youth Congress (IYC), an organisation that he has been keen to transform since he was appointed secretary in September 1987.
+In his attempt to prove himself as a youth leader he was an active participant in Indian Youth Congress (IYC), an organization that he has been keen to transform since he was appointed secretary in September 1987.

-Under Anil Srivastava, IYC and NSUI have done tremendous work in the interest of youth specially students.

-Anil Srivastava several times participated in interactive sessions with various students of Banaras Hindu University, India.
-He always makes it a point to help all the sections of the society in day-to-day activities as he has been very passionate to work with people.
-His vision to see Uttar Pradesh on National Map is truly majestic.
-His road map will be a milestone in the development of UP.
+Srivastava has contributed to significant work by NSUI.

+Anil Srivastava participated in sessions with various students of Banaras Hindu University on multiple occasions in an attempt to gain support for his policies among students.